What is SEO? A basic guide for SMBs that want to appear on Google

 2. Content quality

-Google rewards useful, original, and comprehensive content.
-It's not enough to repeat "plumber London" 50 times — you need information that genuinely helps the user.
+Google rewards useful, original, and thorough content.
+Repeating "plumber Manchester" 50 times won't get you anywhere — you need information that genuinely helps the person reading it.
+Longer, well-structured articles that answer real questions consistently outperform thin, generic pages.

 3. User experience